MSPA program overview

 Note for Potential Students

 The university does not offer degrees in pre-health professions.
-However, a student can enroll in a pre-health profession track, choose a baccalaureate.
+However, a student can enroll in a pre-health profession track and choosing a corresponding bachelor's degree.
 Therefore, a student planning a professional career as a Physician Assistant may want to consider the disciplines of Physiology, Anatomy, Biological Science, Chemistry, Radiological Sciences, Health Care Management, Psychology, Nursing, or other health-related undergraduate majors.
-Remember that in addition to a bachelor’s degree, you must be a U.S. citizen or have a permanent resident visa, must have completed a minimum of 60 semester hours of coursework (including all required prerequisite courses) in a regionally accredited, degree-granting college/university, achieve high grades in prerequisite courses, complete the GRE, and have strong references to be considered for admission to the SIU SOM PA Program (please see the section below "Applicants" for more detailed information).
-Health care experience is completed at hub-sites at several Illinois and Southeast Missouri locations..
+Remember that in addition to a bachelor’s degree, you must be a U.S. citizen or have a permanent resident visa, must have completed a minimum of 60 semester hours of coursework (including all required prerequisite courses) in a regionally accredited, degree-granting college/university, achieve high grades in prerequisite courses, and have strong references to be considered for admission to the SIU School of Medicine PA Program (please see the section below "Applicants" for more detailed information).
+Health care experience preferred.

 Applications for the full 26 months (7 semesters) PA Program are accepted the year before matriculation, between April 30th and the published deadline.
 These dates may change for each application cycle.
 Contact the program advisor for updated information.
 There is a nonrefundable application fee paid in connection with the SIU graduate school application process.
 After applications are completed, those who are accepted into the program start classes in June.
 Accepted applicants will be required to submit a non-refundable enrollment deposit to reserve a position in the class.
 The deposit is due within 10 days of the program’s invitation to the applicant and will be applied to tuition two weeks after matriculation.

-Before students are accepted into the program they must complete a bachelor’s degree, be a U.S.citizen or hold a permanent resident visa, have completed a minimum of 60 semester hours of coursework (including all required PA Program prerequisite courses) in a regionally accredited, degree-granting U.S. college/university, and take the GRE.
+Before students are accepted into the program they must complete a bachelor’s degree, be a U.S.citizen or hold a permanent resident visa, have completed a minimum of 60 semester hours of coursework (including all required PA Program prerequisite courses) in a regionally accredited, degree-granting U.S. college/university.
 Academic credit is not awarded for prior work experience.
-Consideration for admission to the Physician Assistant Program is given to candidates with high Overall, Prerequisite, and Science grade point averages (GPAs), significant GRE scores, appropriate healthcare experience, and strong letters of recommendation - preferably one letter from a licensed Physician Assistant.
-The most qualified candidates are invited to campus for interviews.
+Consideration for admission to the Physician Assistant Program is given to candidates with high Overall, Prerequisite, and Science grade point averages (GPAs), appropriate healthcare experience, and strong letters of recommendation - preferably one letter from a licensed Physician Assistant.
+The most qualified candidates are invited to participate in the interview process.
 Forty students are offered a position in the class each year.

-Upon successful completion of both programs, a Master of Science Degree in Physician Assistant Studies (MSPA) is awarded.
+Upon successful completion of the program, a Master of Science Degree in Physician Assistant Studies (MSPA) is awarded.
 A Certificate of Completion in Physician Assistant Training and a Program pin are also awarded to students who complete the full 7 semesters, 26-month Program.
-These graduates are then candidates for national certification through the National Commission of the Certification of Physician Assistants (NCCPA). (www.nccpa.net)
+These graduates are then candidates for national certification through the National Commission on Certification of Physician Assistants (NCCPA). (www.nccpa.net)

-To speak with the Program Advisor about recommended majors, the current PA program requirements, or if you need other assistance, call (618) 453-5527 or send an email message to paadvisement-L@listserv.siu.edu.
-A complete transcript must be sent before advisement.
+To speak with the Program Advisor about recommended majors, the current PA program requirements, or if you need other assistance, call 618-453-5527 or send an email message to paadvisement-L@listserv.siu.edu.
+Potential candidates will be instructed when and where to send transcripts.

 Southern Illinois University School of Medicine is an Affirmative Action/Equal Opportunity employer and provides equal employment and educational opportunities for all qualified persons without regard to race, color, religion, sex, national origin, age, disability, genetic information, sexual orientation, protected veteran status or marital status following local, state and federal law.